tone-row/flowchart-fun/README.md

 To run the app without login features, simply run `yarn start` in the root directory.

-## How to run this app with login features
+## How to run with login features

-...
+To run with full functionality you'll need accounts with vercel, sendgrid, supabase and stripe.

 ---

+## Workspaces

-This repository is organized in workspaces. [/app](/app) contains the code for https://flowchart.fun and [/module](/module) contains the code for the [flowchart-fun](https://www.npmjs.com/package/flowchart-fun) npm module
+This repository is organized in workspaces. [/app](/app) contains the code for the react application and [/module](/module) contains the code for the **deprecated** [flowchart-fun](https://www.npmjs.com/package/flowchart-fun) npm module.

-For more information on developing, check out [create-react-app's README](https://github.com/facebook/create-react-app/blob/master/README.md)

-_NOTE_ – the module is no longer maintained

-## Feedback / Backend Functionality

-This app sends emails using Sendgrid and Vercel's serverless functions.

-It's possible to run this app without the feedback functionality, but if you do wish to run it with the feedback functionality you will need to deploy it on vercel and set the `REACT_APP_FEEDBACK_TO` and `SENDGRID_API_KEY` environment variables.

 ## Contributing